EHRA and SHRA Exempt Employees

-Comp time must be paid out if not used within one year.
-Each time comp time is earned, WolfTime date stamps that action.
-If an employee never took any leave time, once the comp time aged out at one year, those hours are paid out in the next payroll.
+Other than Adverse Weather Comp, all other comp time must be paid out if not used within one year.
+Each occasion when comp time is earned, WolfTime date stamps that action.
+If an employee never took any leave time, and once the comp time ages out at one year, those hours are paid out in the next payroll.

-When any of the comp time buckets exceed 240 hours, those hours over 240 are paid out in the next available payroll.
+Comp time earned is tracked in separate “buckets” in WolfTime.
+When any one of the comp time buckets exceed 240 hours, those hours over 240 are paid out in the next available payroll.
 Also, if an employee ends employment with NC State, only payable comp time buckets are paid out.

 Entering Comp Time

 Comp time hours are automatically loaded into the WolfTime system based on the clock in/clock out punches each day and once the time is approved by the manager and processed in the weekly WolfTime run.
 Comp time begins to accrue once an employee reaches 40 hours during the work week.

 Adverse weather comp and holiday comp hours are manually entered by the HR Benefits/Leave Administration Team.

 The default for WolfTime is that all comp time is banked and not paid out.
 However, some units have chosen to pay out all comp time so that it does not bank.